 For the meatballs:

 - Preheat oven to 350°F and spray a baking sheet with cooking spray and set aside.
-In a bowl, mix together all meatball ingredients.
-Form mixture into six meatballs and evenly space on prepared baking sheet.
-Bake for 35-40 minutes, or until meatballs are cooked through and internal temperature reaches 160°F. Once cooled, slice 3-4 meatballs and set aside.
+In a bowl, mix together all meatball ingredients with your hands or a spoon.

-- Brush dough with 1 1/2 tbsp olive oil and sprinkle with garlic powder.
-Spread marinara sauce over top and sprinkle dried oregano.
-Add onion, Parmesan cheese, mozzarella, basil, and meatball slices.
+- Brush dough with olive oil and sprinkle with garlic powder.
+Spread pizza sauce evenly over top and season with dried oregano.
+Scatter onion, Parmesan cheese, mozzarella, crushed red pepper, and the meatball slices.

-- Bake pizza (on the stone, if using) for 15-20 minutes, or until cheese is bubbly and beginning to brown.
-Slice and enjoy!
+- Carefully transfer the pizza onto preheated pizza stone (if using) or pan and bake for 14-15 minutes, or until the cheese is bubbly and beginning to brown.
+Top with basil, slice, and enjoy.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.